yldio/yld.io/README.md

 CONTENTFUL_SPACE=(see in contentful/settings/API keys "meetup > Space ID")
 MEETUP_KEY=(see in contentful/settings/API keys "gatsby > Content Delivery API - Access Token")
 GATSBY_ENVIRONMENT="development"
+CMS_CRUD=(copy from Netlify - Build & Deploy - Environment - Edit variables - CMS_CRUD.
+Read below why copy)
 ```

+The meetup contentful lambda script uses Contentful's Content Management API (https://www.contentful.com/developers/docs/references/content-management-api/).
+This requires a *Content Management Token* and NOT a Content Delivery Token (Content Delivery can only give you the info that's there, you can't CRUD entries).
+A CMT can only be viewed just after it has been generated.
+In theory these are Personal Tokens and each user can generate their own, but for simplicity's sake, it's easier for everyone to use the same one in their env file.
+Should you need to generate a new CMT, you can do so from contentful/settings/API keys/Content management tokens.
+The one used in Netlify is the "cms-crud" one.

 You can now run: